-For years, rumors have swirled that there's a solid link between certain cancers and the aluminum chloride and parabens found in antiperspirants.
-Although that may not be proven, what is certain is that many chemical antiperspirants are made with ingredients that aren't entirely in line with the clean, green beauty movement.
+For years, rumours have abounded that there is a link between cancer and aluminium and parabens found in antiperspirants.
+Although that may not be proven, what is certain is that many chemical antiperspirants are made by companies which test on animals.

-Now, if this switch to natural deodorant is appealing to you, bear in mind that you will notice a difference when you make the change because chemical antiperspirant and natural deodorant work differently.
-Your sweat glands, which have been clogged by aluminum salts, will have, well, a bit more freedom to perform their proper bodily functions.
-Though the floodgates won't necessarily open, there may be a transitional stage when you're more aware of your underarm sweating.
-Eventually, your body will reach its natural equilibrium (so hang in there!).
+Bear in mind that you will notice a difference when you make the switch from a chemical antiperspirant to a natural deodorant as your sweat glands which have been clogged by aluminium salts will have... well, a bit more freedom to perform their proper bodily functions.
+Though the floodgates won't open, there may be a transitional stage when you're more aware of your underarm sweating before your body reaches its natural equilibrium.

 However, the natural deodorants ahead are worth waiting out that transitional period as your pits will be fresh, healthy and paraben-free.